Xceptance/xlt-nocoding/README.md

 #  XLT-NoCoding

-This is a library for Xceptance LoadTest (XLT) - http://www.xceptance-loadtest.com/.
+This is a library used by the [testsuite-nocoding](https://github.com/Xceptance/testsuite-nocoding) for Xceptance LoadTest (XLT) - http://www.xceptance-loadtest.com/.

 * Name: xlt-nocoding
 * Version: 2.3.0